TeamHypersomnia/Hypersomnia/docs/pages/docs/contributing.md

 Additionally, all modifications to the code not original to the Hypersomnia repository (whether a new one or already added) shall stay in accordance with their respective conventions.

+If you paste snippets from sites like [stackoverflow.com](http://stackoverflow.com), make sure to attribute them by adding a commented link above the code.